psauliere/netatmo/README.md

 [2]: https://my.netatmo.com/app/station

-The modules themselves don't have any kind of display, so this project is an attempt to make a compact dedicated display for the NetAtmo weather station with at least indoor and outdoor temperatures, using:
+The modules themselves don't have any kind of display, so this project is an attempt to make a compact dedicated display for the NetAtmo weather station with at least indoor and outdoor temperatures, using a Raspberry Pi and a e-Paper screen.

+The first setup I tried is this:

-- a [Raspberry Pi Zero W][3] --a Raspberry Pi 3 or 4 would also work, although less compact.
+- [Raspberry Pi Zero W][3].
 The Zero W can be found with a soldered header if soldering is not your thing: it is called a [Raspberry Pi Zero WH][4].
 See [here][5] or [here][6].

-- a [PaPiRus ePaper / eInk Screen HAT for Raspberry Pi][7].
+- [PaPiRus ePaper / eInk Screen HAT for Raspberry Pi][7].
 I use the 2.7 inch screen.

 [3]: https://www.raspberrypi.org/products/raspberry-pi-zero-w/